floesche/neuView/docs/developer-guide.md

 2. Falls back to using the `CNSAdapter` as the default
 3. Continues execution

-Example warning: "Warning: Unknown dataset 'unknown-dataset:v1.0', using CNS adapter as default"
+Example warning: "Warning: Unknown dataset 'unknown-dataset:latest', using CNS adapter as default"

 ## Dataset-Specific Implementations